 New Recruitment Strategies to Aide Enrollment

 Simply put, this is not a golden age for college admissions, especially in the Midwest.
 According to the Coordinating Board for Higher Education, college enrollment for Missouri high school graduates declined 18.5% from 2010 to 2020.
 Results of that decrease can be seen throughout the state.
 From 2015-2020 every Missouri public four-year institution saw at least one year of negative enrollment growth, with most experiencing the trend for multiple years.
 In total, 10 of the 13 state universities saw an overall decrease in enrollment during that time, and projections for the state and the region show signs of drastic decreases for the next 15 years.
 While Truman has fared better than some other state schools, it has not been immune to enrollment issues.
-From 2016 to 2021, the total headcount for the University declined 9.2%.

 “Enrollment declines were expected based on demographics and the number of high school graduates,” said Tyana Lange, vice president of enrollment management and marketing.
 “The reality is, we have to do a better job of selling the excellence and value of a Truman degree.”